 - Recording Span(s) using a local CRC on the same Card. - To install this configuration, simply license the ETM Server for Call Recording.
-Then continue with the next chapter, "Configuring the Call Recorder." - Recording Span(s) on one or more Cards using a remote, dedicated CRC Server. - To install this configuration, license the ETM Server for Call Recording, and install and configure a CRC Server.
+Then continue with the next chapter, "Configuring the Call Recorder." - Recording Span(s) on one or more Cards using a remote 1060/5060 CRC Appliance. - To install this configuration, license the ETM Server for Call Recording, and install and configure a 1060/5060 Appliance.
 Then continue with the next chapter, "Configuring the Call Recorder." - Either of the above with an optional Collection Server for permanent storage. - In addition to the steps above, install and configure the Collection Server application.